Adaptive Grids are a procedural generation technique for area and point based topologies that can expand to n-dimensional space.

 Since the child 3x3 grid is located centrally over the parent 3x3 grid, the middle child is a direct shrinking of the parent middle square.
 Continued shrinking makes the centre square reduce the area around the centre point, but never will reduce the centre point to nothingness or deviate from the centrepoint.
 The sides of the square asymptote to the central point.
 Since the side length of each square is the same across the entire grid, as the middle square side length reduces toward 0, so too does the outer squares.
 Therefore the outside of the outer squares also asymptotes toward the central point, which is 1.5 units in from the outside of each outer square.

 Applying this asymptote to a 4x4 grid means that the outside of the outer squares will only ever need to be brought in by 1.5 units when creating a grid of infinite depth.
-Removing 1.5 units from the outside leaves a 1x1 unit area that cannot be reached, thus leaving the area to be rendered by an arbitrary grid size (Eg: If the requirement for a 1000x1000 grid is needed covering an area of 100 m2 (side 10m), a starting Adaptive Grid of side 40m or larger is required).
+Removing 1.5 units from the borders of the 4x4 grid leaves a 1x1 unit area that cannot be reached, thus leaving the area to be rendered by an arbitrary grid size (Eg: If the requirement for a 1000x1000 grid is needed covering an area of 100 m2 (side 10m), a starting Adaptive Grid of side 40m or larger is required).

-Simple Scratch application to help demonstrate the Adaptive Grids
+Simple Scratch application to help demonstrate Adaptive Grids